kmccol1/kyle-mccolgan/README.md

 - Cybersecurity: Knowledgeable in network programming, IT security fundamentals, and secure coding practices, with practical experience in network analysis.

 ## Vision
-I aim to develop secure, scalable, and user-friendly solutions in the realm of web development and network security, while continuously expanding my knowledge and skills in the tech industry.
+I am committed to crafting secure, scalable, and user-centric solutions in web development and network security.
+My mission is to create accessible digital experiences that empower users, advance cybersecurity practices, and set new standards in usability and performance.
+Driven by curiosity and a growth mindset, I continuously seek out learning opportunities to stay at the forefront of technology.
+I envision a future where my work not only keeps pace with the evolving tech landscape but also contributes meaningfully to the safety, inclusivity, and integrity of the digital world.

 ## Key Projects